carpentries-incubator/geospatial-python/_episodes/08-raster-multi-band.md

 > based on two other packages: `rasterio` and `xarray`.
 >
 > `xarray` is a great tool for manipulating and anayzing data in labeled
-> multi-dimensional arrays, but it cannot read or write GeoTIFF (i.e., `.tif`)
+> multi-dimensional arrays, but it cannot compute common geospatial operations like clipping and reprojecting.
+It also cannot write GeoTIFF (i.e., `.tif`)
-> files such as those used in this lesson.
-The `rasterio` package *can* read and
+> files, such as those used in this lesson.
+The `rasterio` package *can* do common geospatial operations and
-> write GeoTIFF files, but provides limited functionality for data analysis
+> write GeoTIFF files, but `rasterio` provides limited functionality for data analysis, visualization, and parallel computation on arrays
 > compared to `xarray`.
-While it is possible to manually create an `xarray`
-> object from a GeoTIFF, it is a tedious process.
-This is where `rioxarray`
+This is where `rioxarray` comes in.
-> comes in.
 >
 > The `open_rasterio()` function provided by `rioxarray` uses the `rasterio`
-> package to read GeoTIFF files directly into `xarray.DataArray` objects.
-Using
-> existing packages in this way allows us to avoid "reinventing the wheel."
+> package to read GeoTIFF files directly into `xarray.DataArray` objects that have an additional `.rio` attribute for accessing geospatial operations like `.rio.reproject()`.
+Building on top of existing packages in this way allows packages like `rioxarray` to avoid "reinventing the wheel."
 >
 {: .callout}